Skip to main content

 However, we understand there are certain scenarios where disabling DHCP and configuring your system with a static IP address is required.

-To configure DHCP within the Glasswall Single Node virtual appliance, follow the steps outlined below:
+To disable DHCP within the Glasswall Single Node virtual appliance, follow the steps outlined below:

 1. Create an additional configuration file in the following area path: /etc/cloud/cloud.cfg.d/ and append the following to it: network: config: disabled